Welcome to the Events page

 Speaker: Dr Campbell Price has been Curator of Egypt and Sudan at Manchester Museum since 2011.
 He studied Egyptology at the University of Liverpool, where he is now an Honorary Research Fellow.

-This is the last of the Winter Lecture series.
+This is the last Winter Lecture of the series.

 The lecture is free, but you will be encouraged to make a donation.
 It is available as an in-person talk at M Shed or as a livestream over Zoom.
-To register for a place / the livestream link via the Museum’s website click here.
+To register for a place / the livestream link, via the Museum’s website, click here.

 The Museum Winter Lecture series is sponsored by The Friends